Model Convo: Ryan Hauser

 The Way Back is about escaping the planned society — about the price of freedom and man’s ability to adapt in hostile terrain.

 Weir’s films often attempt to show that — even when we deny it or seek to expunge it — the world is still deeply enchanted in ways that confound and perplex us.
+They are films about emergent order.

 What’s your most contrarian take on AI?

-I am a sand god atheist — or at least a skeptical agnostic.
+I am a sand-god atheist — or at least a skeptical agnostic.
 I tend to locate my sources of re-enchantment in other ways.

 I talk about this in my “Thesis and Prospectus” launch essay: